heng1025/git-slides/slides.md

   refactor: A code change that neither fixes a bug nor adds a feature
   perf:     A code change that improves performance
   test:     Adding missing tests or correcting existing tests
-  refactor: A code change that neither fixes a bug nor adds a feature
-  perf:     A code change that improves performance
-  test:     Adding missing tests or correcting existing tests
   build:    Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
   ci:       Changes to our CI configuration files and scripts (example scopes: Travis, Circle, SauceLabs)
   chore:    Other changes that don't modify src or test files